Jenny-Z-Zhu/InteractiveDashboardWithPanelAndHvplot/README.md

 - HvPlot: High-level plotting API for interactive visualizations with minimal code.
 - Widgets: User-controlled filters for real-time data exploration.
 - Deployment: Can be hosted locally or on web platforms like Binder, Heroku, or Hugging Face Spaces.

+---
+# Two Ways to View this Project
 ## View on Your Local Environment
 Download below file to view dashboard on your local enviroment (IDE only), Jupyter Lab won't work.
 - `Customer_Churn_EDA.ipynb`